-PEPA Mentoring resources have been created to support healthcare workers/professionals who work in palliative care to mentor generalist healthcare workers/professionals to learn more about palliative care.
+PEPA Mentoring resources have been created to support healthcare workers/professionals who work in palliative care to mentor generalist healthcare workers/professionals in a way that supports the mentor to have knowledge, skill and confidence to share their knowledge about palliative care.

-The Resources created are in three modes to support mentors individual learning styles.
-Online and mentoring guide support independent learning with the workshop and mentoring hub supporting collaborative learners.
-A Best practice PEPA mentor is a mentor who has completed all three sources of learning and who participates in the mentoring hub learning to continue to develop them as mentors.
+The Resources created are in four portals to support mentors individual learning styles.
+Online learning and a mentoring guide support independent learning.
+Face to face workshops and a monthly online mentoring hub support mentor networking across Australia and collaborative mentoring learning.
+A Best practice PEPA mentor is a mentor who is interested in growing their mentoring capacity and us all portals of learning as they develop themselves as mentors.

-Scholarly literature on mentorship within the health professions has discussed in some detail the need for and benefits of mentorship [6, 7].
+Scholarly literature on mentorship within health professions references the need for and benefits of mentorship [6, 7].
 In general, mentoring relationships have been shown to contribute to increased productivity, job satisfaction, and a higher quality of care .
 These advantages have been found to be shared by both mentor and mentee .
 A successful mentoring relationship can evidently bring distinctive benefits for all parties involved: mentee, mentor, organisation, and patients.

 - Cohen, M.S., et al., Mentorship, learning curves, and balance.
 Cardiology in the young, 2007.
 7 Suppl 2: p.
 164-174.

 - Charron, K., et al., Building Blocks of Global Health Mentorship: Motivation, Expectations, and Institutional Support.
 Annals of Global Health, 2019.
 85(1).

 - Wilson, G., et al., Exploring the relationship between mentoring and doctors’ health and wellbeing: a narrative review.
 J R Soc Med, 2017.
 110(5): p.
 188-197.